Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     }
     ```

+    !!!
+Note
-    Note that in the above example, both the `#!cpp (b > a)` and `#!cpp (b == 20)` conditions are true.
+        In the above example, both the `#!cpp (b > a)` and `#!cpp (b == 20)` conditions are true.
 However, in an `#!cpp if else if` statement, only one branch of instructions is ever executed.
 Which condition takes proiority is decided by what order you write them in.
 So in this case, `#!cpp "b > 20"` will be chatted to the screen because that is the first condition which is true.

     Technically, whenever a condition becomes true and its branch of instructions are executed, all of the remaining conditions are skipped, and not even evaluated.